Hierarchies of Minion Tests for PCSPs through Tensors: Minion tests

-We now prove Proposition~\ref{prop_solvability_minion_tests}, which establishes that the power of minion tests can be characterised algebraically.
-Our proof follows the lines of~\cite[Remark~7.13]{BBKO21}, where the same result is derived from K\H{o}nig's Lemma for \emph{locally countable minions} -- i.e., minions $\Mminion$ having the property that $\Mminion^{(L)}$ is countable for any $L$.
+Our proof of Proposition~\ref{prop_solvability_minion_tests} uses a standard compactness argument from~\cite{malcev1937untersuchungen} (see also~\cite{Hodges1993model}), and it follows the lines of~\cite[Theorem~7.9 and Remark~7.13]{BBKO21}, where the same result is derived from K\H{o}nig's Lemma in the restricted case of \emph{locally countable minions} -- i.e., minions $\Mminion$ having the property that the set $\Mminion^{(L)}$ is countable for any $L$.
 Since the minion $\Sminion$ described in Definition~\ref{defn_minion_SDP} is not locally countable, we shall need this stronger version of the result when proving that $\Sminion$ provides an algebraic characterisation of the power of $\SDP$ (cf.~Theorem~\ref{thm_characterisation_power_SDP}).

-First, we need the following result on compact structures, which is a consequence of the (uncountable version of the) \emph{compactness theorem of logic} (cf.~\cite{malcev1937untersuchungen}).
-We say that a potentially infinite $\sigma$-structure $\B$ is \emph{compact} if, for any potentially infinite $\sigma$-structure $\A$, $\A\to\B$ if and only if $\A'\to\B$ for every finite substructure $\A'$ of $\A$. \begin{thm}[\cite{RorabaughTW17}] Every (finite) $\sigma$-structure is compact. \end{thm}
+We say that a potentially infinite $\sigma$-structure $\B$ is \emph{compact} if, for any potentially infinite $\sigma$-structure $\A$, $\A\to\B$ if and only if $\A'\to\B$ for every finite substructure $\A'$ of $\A$.
+The following result is a direct consequence of the uncountable version of the \emph{compactness theorem of logic} (\cite[Theorem~6.1.1]{Hodges1993model}). \begin{thm}[\cite{malcev1937untersuchungen,Hodges1993model}] Every finite $\sigma$-structure is compact. \end{thm}